toonketels/router/README.md

 Router
 ===========================

-A go (golang) package to route requests to requesthandlers.
+Package router provides a simple yet powerful URL router and HandlerFunc dispatcher for web apps.

 Ideas considered (heavily borrowing from express/connect):
-  - make it easy to register handlers based on HTTP verb/path combos, as this is most often used
+  - registering handlers based on HTTP verb/path combos should be easy, as this is most often used
-  - complex handlerFuncs should be split up into multiple, so some can be shared between paths
+  - split complex HandlerFuncs into multiple smaller one which can be shared
-  - make it easy to `mount` generic handlerFuncs which should be executed on every path
+  - mount generic HandlerFuncs to be executed on every path
-  - a path often consists of a params like userid, make it easy to register such a path and access the params by name
+  - registering and accessing paths with params (like :userid) should be easy
-  - store data on a requestContext, so it can be passed to later handlerFuncs
+  - store data on a requestContext, so it can be passed to later HandlerFuncs
   - set a generic errorHandlerFunc and stop executing later handerFuncs as soon as an error occurs
-  - set a generic pageNotFound handlerFunc
+  - set a generic pageNotFound HandlerFunc
-  - use regular `http.HandlerFunc` to be compatible with existing code and go in general
+  - handlers are regular `http.HandlerFunc` to be compatible with go

 [![Build Status](https://drone.io/github.com/toonketels/router/status.png)](https://drone.io/github.com/toonketels/router/latest)